 Jill Durso as Christine, Johnny’s Estranged Wife

-Her family moved to Throgs Neck from the Midwest when she was ten.
+She and her father moved to Throgs Neck from the Midwest when she was 10, the year after her mother died.
 She and Johnny met in high school.
 For her, it was love at first sight: physical, passionate and intense.
-But when she discovered Johnny lied to her about the big debts he incurred when his business failed, she sent him packing to his father’s.
+But when she discovered Johnny lied to her about the losing all their money when his business failed, she sent him packing to his father’s.
 Nothing could enrage her more than Johnny’s lying.
 But she never stopped loving and longing for him.